Blueberry coffee cake, anyone?

 Yes.
 Where there is dark brown sugar used, you may use light brown sugar instead.
 Brown sugar adds a slightly caramel-like taste, due to the molasses content; this gives the dark brown sugar the deeper colour and richer flavour.

 Yes.
-I have made this recipe refined sugar-free, and low sugar for family and friends.
-To make this refined sugar-free, in the batter where there is 4 tablespoons of brown sugar used, you can use a diabetic-freindly brown sugar alternative, or any sugar alternative made with allulose that won't spike your blood sugar (like this), or you can use 3 to 5 tablespoons of pure maple syrup.
+I have made this recipe refined sugar-free, and low-sugar for family and friends.
+To make this refined sugar-free, in the batter where there is 4 tablespoons of brown sugar used, you can use a diabetic-friendly brown sugar alternative, or any sugar alternative made with allulose that won't spike your blood sugar (like this), or you can use 3 to 5 tablespoons of pure maple syrup.

 Baked goods are generally best consumed the same day they are made, or within 3 days.
 This cake doesn't usually last too long in our house, but if you have leftovers use these tips for storing: